safe-global/safe-wallet-web/src/markdown/privacy/privacy.md

 We use [Spindl](https://www.spindl.xyz/), a measurement and attribution solution for web3 that assists us in comprehending how users interact with different decentralized applications and our app and to enhance your experience with Safe{Wallet}.
 For enhanced privacy, data is stored for a period of 7 days after which it is securely deleted.

+## 4.14 Fingerprint

+This tool enables the processing in sections 3.5.8 and 3.5.9.

 # 5\.
 Sharing Your Personal Data {#5.-sharing-your-personal-data}

 We may pass your information to our Business Partners, administration centers, third party service providers, agents, subcontractors and other associated organizations for the purposes of completing tasks and providing our services to you.